 Victoria Plc Tax Strategy

-By making this strategy available for the financial year ending 3 April 2021 we are complying with our duty under Schedule 19, paragraph 16(2) of Finance Act 2016.
+By making this strategy available for the financial year ended 2 April 2022 we are complying with our duty under Schedule 19, paragraph 16(2) of Finance Act 2016.

 The strategy sets out: